Benedict Anderson: Background

 Anderson was born on August 26, 1936, in Kunming, China, to an Irish and Anglo-Irish father and English mother.
 His father, James Carew O'Gorman Anderson, was an official with Chinese Maritime Customs.
 The family are descendants of the Anderson family of Ardbrake, Bothriphnie, Scotland, who settled in Ireland in the early 1700s.
-His mother's family is a descendant from Lancaster.
+His mother's family originated in Lancaster.

 Anderson's maternal grandfather Trevor Bigham was the Deputy Commissioner of the Metropolitan Police from 1914 to 1931.
 One of Anderson's grandmothers, Lady Frances O'Gorman, belonged to the Gaelic Mac Gormáin clan of County Clare and was the daughter of the Irish Home Rule MP Major Purcell O'Gorman.
 Major O'Gorman was the son of Nicholas Purcell O'Gorman who had been involved with the Republican Society of United Irishmen during the 1798 Rising, later becoming Secretary of the Catholic Association in the 1820s.
 Anderson also had roots in County Waterford through his O'Gorman side.
 Benedict Anderson took his middle names from the cousin of Major Purcell O'Gorman, Richard O'Gorman, who was one of the leaders of the Young Irelander Rebellion of 1848.

 California, Ireland and Cambridge

 Anderson's family moved to California in 1941 to avoid the Japanese invasion during the Second Sino-Japanese War and then to Ireland in 1945.
-He studied at Eton College, where he won the Newcastle Scholarship and went on to attend King's College, Cambridge.
+He studied at Eton College, where he won the Newcastle Scholarship, and went on to attend King's College, Cambridge.
 While at Cambridge, he became an anti-imperialist during the Suez Crisis, which influenced his later work as a Marxist and anti-colonialist thinker.